imikiani/kubernetes/README.md

 All things we need to run this cluster are [vagrant](https://www.vagrantup.com/) and [ansible](https://www.ansible.com/).
 Although we did not follow the quorum principle for number of main nodes, it could be an experimental project.

-We use ansible to provision our clusters running of to op vagrant.
+We use ansible to provision our clusters running on top of vagrant.
 Ansible tasks we've written to provision our cluster are packaged as [roles](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html).
 If we want to describe what ever role do, a summary is bellow.
 We will explain more iin the following.

 ### About roles